mvolkmann/blog/src/swift/why-swift.md

 Many programming languages support enums, but Swift takes the concept farther.
 In Swift, each case can have different associated data.
-Also, computed properties and methods can be defined just like in structs and classes.
+Also, computed properties and methods can be defined, just like in structs and classes.

 Here is an example of defining enums and creating instances.